Muschamp Rd

 Yah I know.
 I didn't want to buy a tie.
 I was just tired.
 Then I ended up with three.
 Like I said the whole episode bothered me.
 Now I'm with the Norwegians.
 I've never been ripped off by a Norwegian.
 They can arrange most things here in Cambodia.

 Ok about the Norwegians.
 I wrote more before up to this point.
-But I learned about the Norwegians through Tales of Asia and they have their own site.
+But I learned about the Norwegians through Tales of Asia and they had their own website, but alas it seems it is gone in 2024.
+Tales of Asia remains but it hasn't been updated in years.
 I was even drinking with a Norwegian the night I booked the place.
 My experience with Norwegians is limited and usually involves drinking, hockey, or Turbonegro.

 Back to the tale of woe as related to Chuck previously on a less dodgier computer.